Stuycs-K/finalprojectapcs-5-lam-nathan-chan-jason/DEVLOG-Nathan.md

 ### 2025-06-01 - fall - new tetromino - game progression
 fixed some issues with clearRows, made the tetrominoes fall over time, made the game actually run.

+### 2025-06-02 - colors
+added all the colors of the blocks, and changed the tetromino sprite to look a bit different.

+### 2025-06-03 - new colors
+changed the color system to HSB to improve the visuals.

+### 2025-06-04 - bucket
+changed random gen of blocks from completely random to the bucket system in actual tetris.

+### 2025-06-06 - ghost
+made the little ghost icon that shows where the hard drop will put the blocks

+### 2025-06-08 - final touches
+fixed the adding of new blocks, big O, big L, little diagonal.